As we age, our bodies start to change and our joints may begin to tighten up, click, crack, or hurt in places that never bothered you in the past.

 “Most of my over-50 clients come to me with lower back pain, generally, postural issues and weak core are to blame,” says Tatelbaum.

 Signs of severe lower back pain can be scary and should not be ignored.
 If you are experiencing fever, loss of bowel or bladder control, pain in the groin, or weakness in the legs you should see a doctor immediately.

-Treatments can range from anti-inflammatory OTC drugs to a heating pad (or this highly reviewed book).
+Treatments can range from anti-inflammatory OTC drugs to a heating pad.
 Protocol will depend on the seriousness of the pain.

 But, as Kara suggests, you can never go wrong with preventive measures, such as incorporating this staple stretching and yoga moves into your fitness regime.